Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Introduction

-In our experiments, we evaluate our model against strong baselines for long-range language modeling.
-The results indicate that DRT achieves lower perplexity with only 50\% wall-clock training time compared to retrieval-based baselines.
-Moreover, it surpasses the strongest baseline in inference speed by approximately 100 times with memory offloading enabled.
-The extrapolation study shows DRT, trained with 16K context length, continues to improve perplexity on longer input up to 64K tokens.
-More interestingly, case studies on the arXiv-math dataset suggest that long-range reasoning ability emerges in DRT, which retrieves lemmas, variants, or functions defined distantly but used in the next chunk.
-These findings suggest that GCA has the potential to be a fundamental component in retrieval-based LMs.
-Overall, our main contributions are: \begin{enumerate}[leftmargin=*,itemsep=0.2em,topsep=0em] \item We propose a novel module called \textbf{G}rouped \textbf{C}ross-\textbf{A}ttention (GCA), which allows dense retrievers \textit{learn to retrieve} guided by auto-regressive loss in an end-to-end manner efficiently. \item Building upon GCA, we introduce \textbf{D}ifferentiable \textbf{R}etrieval-based \textbf{T}ransformers (DRT), which is fast and memory-efficient in both pre-training and inference on long texts, but still maintains the random-access flexibility and excellent extrapolation capability. \item We implement a hardware-aware GCA based on FlashAttention-2~\citep{DBLP:conf/iclr/Dao24}, significantly reducing the training and inference time.
-The code will be made publicly available. \end{enumerate}
+To fairly compare GCA with other attention mechanisms, we pre-train all models from scratch and evaluate them on tasks such as long-range language modeling, summarization, and the needle-in-a-haystack (NIAH) tests.
+The results demonstrate that DRT significantly outperforms all baselines with comparable pre-training costs and much lower inference costs.
+Notably, in the NIAH test, DRT maintains perfect accuracy on inputs up to 16M tokens.
+More interestingly, case studies on the arXiv-math dataset validate the causal retrieval ability in DRT, which retrieves lemmas, variants, or functions defined distantly but used in the next chunk.
+These findings suggest that GCA has the potential to be a fundamental component in long-range LMs.
+Overall, our main contributions are: \begin{enumerate}[leftmargin=*,itemsep=0.1em,topsep=0em] \item We propose a novel attention mechanism called \textbf{G}rouped \textbf{C}ross-\textbf{A}ttention (GCA) and its hardware-aware implementation, which simultaneously achieves length generalization and long-range random-access.\footnote{The code is released at \url{https://github.com/ant-research/long-context-modeling}} \item Building upon GCA, we introduce \textbf{D}ifferentiable \textbf{R}etrieval-based \textbf{T}ransformers (DRT), which is fast and memory-efficient in both pre-training and inference on long contexts. \item We conduct comprehensive experiments and demonstrate the promising results of GCA.
+To the best of our knowledge, GCA is \textbf{the first attention mechanism} that can achieve perfect passkey retrieval with 16M context length, 1000 $\times$ the pre-training length. \end{enumerate}